mighty-gerbils/gerbil/doc/tutorials/ensemble.md

 `my-server`, you can issue the following command with administrative
 privileges:
 ```
-$ gxensemble authorize my-server my-authorized-server "(shutdown)"
+$ gerbil ensemble admin authorize my-server my-authorized-server "(shutdown)"
 ```

 You can retract capabilities from a server with the `retract` command of the `gxensemble` tool:
 ```
-$ gxensemble retract my-server my-authorized-server
+$ gerbil ensemble admin retract my-server my-authorized-server
 ```

 ::: warning
 In order to effectively and securely confer capabilities to other servers by name, it is strongly recommended that you use TLS.

-Otherwise anyone in the ensemble can claim your authorized server's id and acquire capabilities that are not intended.
+Otherwise anyone in the ensemble connecting from localhost can claim your authorized server's id and acquire capabilities that are not intended.
 :::

+## Working with TLS